 Of course, cats are individuals and no two will ever be identical.
 For example, this ginger tabby is not one I’d label as “friendly”—but I could definitely label them as protective of their domain!

-There have been a number of studies which have set out to take a closer look at cat coat and temperament to see if the two are linked in some way.
+There have been a number of studies that have set out to take a closer look at cat coats and temperament to see if the two are linked in some way.
 While it seems that reports are not always conclusive concerning all types of cat colors and patterns, male ginger tabbies were notably recognized for being social, calm, and not easily startled when compared to other cats.
-Another thing they’re known for is being chatty, too, although female gingers are reported as being a little more soft spoken than males.
+Another thing they’re known for is being chatty, too, although female gingers are reported as being a little more soft-spoken than males.
 So, they’re not scaredy cats that could be labeled as aloof and standoffish.
 Which in turn explains why time and time again they’ve been labeled as the “friendliest” of all cats.

 Want to know something else that orange cats are usually known for too?
-Their love of food—which makes them typically larger than the average feline.
+Their love of food—makes them typically larger than the average feline.
 But, just as cats are individuals, this theory doesn’t always hold true.
-My Tom does love to eat, but he only tips the scales at six pounds.
-His ginger housemate, Mr. Purple, is an impressive fifteen pounds, but his larger frame is due mostly to his Maine Coon cat DNA.

 In comparison, female ginger tabbies have been reported as being “flighty”—so it seems that not all ginger tabby cats are known for their calm disposition.

 Fun ginger tabby cat coat fact: You won’t see a solid red, orange, or cream cat without the familiar tabby markings, because the gene that makes a cat’s coat red or cream is also responsible for those stripes.